Cerebellum-Network/Freeport-Smart-Contracts-SDK/README.md

 const balance = await davinci.balanceOf(address, nftId);
 ```

-And here is for Node.js:
+And here is how you can use it without the browser :

 ```ts
 const mnemonic = config.get('WALLET_MNEMONIC');